Slerbamonsteri/esx_pamroulette/README.md

 # esx_pamroulette

 Requirements:
+---

-3dme or something else to replace 3dme-triggers
+3dme, or something else to replace 3dme-triggers
-Common sense
+---